Gardening in Northern Sweden

 Using a Greenhouse

 The greenhouse doesn’t solve all problems but starts the growing season sooner and extends the growing season significantly for the plants inside.
-A small greenhouse oil heater can help in late April or early may to keep the temperature above zero during overnight temperature drops.
+A small greenhouse oil heater can help in late April or early May to keep the temperature above zero during overnight temperature drops.
 The rest of the year it is important not to overfill it as it causes ventilation, bug, and fungus problems.

 Because of the large season shifts compared to the UK, there isn’t much to gain from thicker polycarbonate sheets and triple cell designs.
 Essentially once it goes below zero it is also dark, and heading consistently towards -10C, then -20C and then colder.
 There is no occasional warm sunny day to make the greenhouse warm again.
 If you do need to grow something, the basement of the house or the garage will be warmer.

 I built our greenhouse slightly below ground to try and keep the temperature more consistent.
 This also causes water ingress issues in the spring as the snow melts but we have a pump out point which we use for about 7-10 days.
+I hope to automate this with a much smaller 12v bilge pump but for now we use a large sump pump and turn it on as needed.